camsaul/camsaul.com/_posts/2020-06-09-emacs-lisp-intro-markdown-live-previews-part-2.markdown

         (setq buffer-read-only t)))))
 ```

 This is pretty straightforward.
-First, we record the scroll percentage, using
+To calculate the scroll percentage, we:

-`(window-start)` to get the position of the first character visible in the
+1. Use `(window-start)` to get the position of the first character visible in
+    the current window

-current window, and use `line-number-at-pos` to convert the position to a line
+2. Use `line-number-at-pos` to convert the position to a line number.

+3. Calculate the total number of lines by getting the line number of the last
-number.
-Then we get the final line number by calling `(line-number-at-pos (point-max))`.
-As
+    character in the buffer by calling `(line-number-at-pos (point-max))`.

+4. Divide the window start line by the last line to get a percentage.
+As in C,
- in C, integer division is truncated.
-By first casting the integers to floating-point numbers with
+    integer division is truncated.
+By first casting the integers to
-`(float)` we can use floating-point division instead; the final result is a number like
+    floating-point numbers with `(float)` we can use floating-point division
+    instead; the final result is a number like `0.4`.

-`0.4`.
+    ```emacs-lisp
+    (/ 40 100)
+    ;; -> 0

+    (/ (float 40) (float 100))
+    ;; -> 0.4
+    ```

-Once the output is rendered, we first move the cursor to the beginning
+Once the output is rendered, to scroll to the line the desired line, we:

+1. Move the cursor to the beginning of the buffer by calling `(goto-char (point-min))`

-of the buffer, then calculate the total number of lines using
+2. Calculate the total number of lines using `(line-number-at-pos (point-max))`

-`(line-number-at-pos (point-max))`.
-We multiple this by `scroll-percentage` and
+3. Multiply the total number of lines by `scroll-percentage`

-call `truncate` to convert the floating point number to an integer by dropping
+4. Call `truncate` to convert the resulting floating point number to an
+    integer.
+The result of this is our `target-line-number`.

+    ```emacs-lisp
+    (truncate 20.5432)
+    ;; -> 20
+    ```

-the fractional values to get our target line number.
-Finally, since we're
+5. Next, we move the cursor to our target line.
+Since we already moved to line
-already at line 1, we move forward by `target-line-number - 1` lines; the `1-`
+    1 in step 1, we need to move forward by `target-line-number - 1` lines.
+    `forward-line` is used to move forward a number of lines.
+For example, if we
+    want to move from line 1 to line 20, we can call `(forward-line 19)`. `1-`
-function returns a its argument minus one.
+    function returns its argument minus one.

+    ```emacs-lisp
+    (1- 20)
+    ;; -> 19
+    ```

-Now that the cursor is at the correct position, we can scroll the window so the
+6. Now that the cursor is at the correct position, we can scroll the window so
-first line is the one with the cursor. `(point)` gets the current position of
+    the first line is the one with the cursor. `(point)` gets the current
-the cursor (the *point*) and `set-window-start` scrolls the window so that
+    position of the cursor (the *point*) and `set-window-start` scrolls the
-position is at the beginning of the window.
+    window so it shows that position in the first line ("start") of the window.
     Nice!

 # Next Steps

 In [Part 3](https://camsaul.com/emacs-lisp/2020/06/10/emacs-lisp-intro-markdown-live-previews-part-3.html), we'll have
 the command prompt us for a file to preview when running interactively, and have
 Emacs run it automatically whenever we save a Markdown file.
 We'll discuss
-optional arguments, `interactive` code characters, `progn` forms, hooks,
+optional arguments, `interactive` code characters, `progn` and `if` forms, hooks,
 buffer-local variables, and Lisp-2s.